 Make Your Own Artwork

 If you aren’t tired of painting, try something a little more creative!
 Try some simple painting projects you can find in books, take a free class, or follow along with some online or televised tutorials.
 Anyone can make a simple piece of modern art by creating a triptych.
-Take three separate canvases and paint them together, using broad strokes and spatters ala Jack Pollack.
+Take three separate canvases and paint them together, using broad strokes and spatters a la Jackson Pollack.
 Once they’re dry, pull them apart and hang them with some space in between them for some affordable modern art.
 Best of all, you can use colors that match your existing furniture to really tie the room together.

 Create a Mini Gallery

-You don’t need to spend your live savings on good wall art.
+You don’t need to spend your life savings on good wall art.
 You can inexpensively print out original photographs at your local drugstore and display them in frames on the wall.
 To keep things inexpensive, the trick is to look out for affordable frames.
 A great way to pick some up is to buy older framed artwork at flea markets and repurpose the frame with your own photos.
 Arranging photos in clusters like a galley can put an entirely new and personal spin on a room.